Author: Zoe Getman-Pickering

 Stephen Ampleman, a mechanical engineering PhD student from Johns Hopkins Whiting School of Engineering, spent the summer working with the Pacific Northwest National Laboratory to develop supervisory control laws for hybrid power plants.
 These hybrid power plants, which typically consist …

-ARROW Internship Spotlight Read more »
+ARROW intern helps build offshore installation system Read more »

 ARROW faculty, postdocs, and students had the opportunity to meet with Assistant Secretary Crystal Johnson and the Massachusetts Office of Environmental Justice & Equity to discuss innovations from the university of Massachusetts Amherst that are building a more sustainable and …